-This menu allows you to configure a number of settings, including changing the default password (admin)(recommended).
-Read and consider the comments and instructions on this menu before making any changes, as changing these features could make the unit inaccessible through Web configuration (i.e. due to firewall filtering).
+This menu allows vou configure number of а settings, including changing the default password (admin) (recommended).
+Read consider the comments and instructions on this menu before making any changes, as changing these features could make the unit inaccessible through Web configuration (i.e. due to firewall filtering).